 Segmented stack allows stack space to be allocated incrementally than as a monolithic chunk (of some worst case size) at thread initialization.
 This is done by allocating stack blocks (henceforth called stacklets) and linking them into a doubly linked list.
 The function prologue is responsible for checking if the current stacklet has enough space for the function to execute; and if not, call into the libgcc runtime to allocate more stack space.
-Support for segmented stacks on x86 / Linux is currently being worked on.
+When using llc, segmented stacks can be enabled by adding -segmented-stacks to the command line.

 The runtime functionality is already there in libgcc.